hsolgaard/zha-bindings-manager/README.md

   not to have existed in the first place).
 The status message you see (e.g.
   "Binding confirmed removed") reflects a real before/after comparison, not just zha_toolkit's opinion of what happened.
-- Sleepy end devices may fail to respond to a bind table read; retry while the device is awake.
+- Sleepy battery-powered end devices may fail to respond to a bind table read; the Devices tab's per-device Rescan/Wake & rescan button and its learned response-time history (see Features, above) help here, but there's no way around a device genuinely needing to be awake — that's how Zigbee sleepy end devices work.
 - The cluster pre-picked when you drag one device onto another (or use "+ Add binding") is based on matching output clusters on the source device with input clusters on the target device, and is only a suggestion — the